 - BC14 The exposure draft of 2006 proposed changes to the titles of some of the financial statements-from 'balance sheet' to 'statement of financial position', from 'income statement' to 'statement of profit or loss' and from 'cash flow statement' to 'statement of cash flows'.
 In addition, the exposure draft proposed a 'statement of recognised income and expense' and that all owner changes in equity should be included in a 'statement of changes in equity'.
 The Board did not propose to make any of these changes of nomenclature mandatory. - BC15 Many respondents opposed the proposed changes, pointing out that the existing titles had a long tradition and were well understood.
 However, the Board reaffirmed its view that the proposed new titles better reflect the function of each financial statement, and pointed out that an entity could choose to use other titles in its financial report. - BC16 The Board reaffirmed its conclusion that the title 'statement of financial position' not only better reflects the function of the statement but is consistent with the Framework for the Preparation and Presentation of Financial Statements, which contains several references to 'financial position'.
-Paragraph 12 of the Framework^{} states that the objective of financial statements is to provide information about the financial position, performance and changes in financial position of an entity; paragraph 19 of the Framework states that information about financial position is primarily provided in a balance sheet.
+Paragraph 12 of the Framework states that the objective of financial statements is to provide information about the financial position, performance and changes in financial position of an entity; paragraph 19 of the Framework states that information about financial position is primarily provided in a balance sheet.
 In the Board's view, the title 'balance sheet' simply reflects that double entry bookkeeping requires debits to equal credits.
 It does not identify the content or purpose of the statement.
 The Board also noted that 'financial position' is a well-known and accepted term, as it has been used in auditors' opinions internationally for more than 20 years to describe what the 'balance sheet' presents.
 The Board decided that aligning the statement's title with its content and the opinion rendered by the auditor would help the users of financial statements.

-^{} References to the Framework are to IASC's Framework for the Preparation and Presentation of Financial Statement adopted by the IASB in 2001.
-In September 2010 the IASB replaced the Framework with the Conceptual Framework for Financial Reporting.
+References to the Framework in this Basis for Conclusions are to the IASC's Framework for the Preparation and Presentation of Financial Statements, adopted by the Board in 2001 and in effect when the Standard was revised and amended.